Canalplasty in Children: What to Expect at Home

 Your child will feel tired for a day.
 But your child should be able to go back to school or day care in 1 or 2 days.

 This care sheet gives you a general idea about how long it will take for your child to recover.
-But each person recovers at a different pace.
-Follow the steps below to get better as quickly as possible.
+But each child recovers at a different pace.
+Follow the steps below to help your child get better as quickly as possible.

 How can you care for your child at home?